-105.1 Required.
-Any owner or owner's authorized agent who intends to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any impact-resistant coverings, electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be performed, shall first make application to the building official and obtain the required permit.

-105.1.1 Annual facility permit.
+- 105.1 Required.
+Any contractor, owner, or agent authorized in accordance with Chapter 489, Florida Statutes, who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building tenancy or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any impact-resistant coverings, electrical, gas, mechanical, fire protection or plumbing system, or accessible or flood resistant site element, the installation of which is regulated by this code, or Article 175, Floodplain Management of the ULDC to cause any such work to be done, shall first make application to the building official and obtain the required permit. - 105.1.1 Annual facility permit.
 In lieu of an individual permit for each alteration to an existing electrical, gas, mechanical, plumbing or interior nonstructural office system(s), the building official is authorized to issue an annual permit for any occupancy to facilitate routine or emergency service, repair, refurbishing, minor renovations of service systems or manufacturing equipment installations/relocations.
-The building official shall be notified of major changes and shall retain the right to make inspections at the facility site as deemed necessary.
+The building official shall be notified of major changes and shall retain the right to make inspections at the facility sites as deemed necessary.
 An annual facility permit shall be assessed with an annual fee and shall be valid for one year from date of issuance.
 A separate permit shall be obtained for each facility and for each construction trade, as applicable.
-The permit application shall contain a general description of the parameters of work intended to be performed during the year.

-105.1.2 Annual Facility permit records.
+The permit application shall contain a general description of the parameters of work intended to be performed during the year. - 105.1.2 Annual facility permit records.
 The person to whom an annual permit is issued shall keep a detailed record of alterations made under such annual permit.
 The building official shall have access to such records at all times or such records shall be filed with the building official as designated.

-105.1.3 Food permit.
-In accordance with Section 500.12, Florida Statutes, a food permit from the Department of Agriculture and Consumer Services is required of any person who operates a food establishment or retail store.

-105.1.4 Public swimming pool.
+The building official is authorized to revoke such permit and deny future permits, if code violations are found to exist. - 105.1.3 Food permit.
+In accordance with Section 500.12, Florida Statutes, a food permit from the Department of Agriculture and Consumer Services is required of any person who operates a food establishment or retail store. - 105.1.4 Public swimming pool.
 The local enforcing agency may not issue a building permit to construct, develop, or modify a public swimming pool without proof of application, whether complete or incomplete, for an operating permit pursuant to Section 514.031, Florida Statutes.
 A certificate of completion or occupancy may not be issued until such operating permit is issued.
 The local enforcing agency shall conduct their review of the building permit application upon filing and in accordance with Chapter 553, Florida Statutes.
-The local enforcing agency may confer with the Department of Health, if necessary, but may not delay the building permit application review while awaiting comment from the Department of Health.
+The local enforcing agency may confer with the

+Department of Health, if necessary, but may not delay the building permit application review while awaiting comment from the Department of Health.

 105.2 Work exempt from permit.
 Exemptions from permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code or any other laws or ordinances of this jurisdiction, to include work in any special flood hazard area.
-Exemptions granted under this section do not relieve the owner or contractor from their duty to comply with applicable provisions of the Florida Building Code, and requirements of the local floodplain management ordinance.
-Permits shall not be required for the following:
+Exemptions granted under this section do not relieve the owner or contractor from their duty to comply with applicable provisions of the Florida Building Code and requirements of Article 175, - Floodplain Management of the ULDC.
+As determined by the building official, permits shall not be required for the following: